RAOUMERTC73/RISC-V-Single-Cycle-Core-in-Verilog/README.md

 - Designed and implemented the ALU to perform all required arithmetic and logical operations in accordance with the RISC-V specification.

 ### Control Unit Design
-- Created the Control Unit responsible for instruction decoding and control signal generation, enabling the execution of various instruction types (R-Type, I-Type, S-Type).
+- Created the Control Unit responsible for instruction decoding and control signal generation, enabling the execution of various instruction types (R-Type, I-Type, S-Type,B-Type).

 ### Datapath Design
-- Designed and integrated the datapath for key instructions, including load, store, and R-type operations, ensuring proper data flow and processing.
+- Designed and integrated the datapath for key instructions, including load, store, and R-type operations and B-type operations, ensuring proper data flow and processing.

 ### Testing and Verification
 - Analyzed the required output of the entire system to ensure it met the design specifications.
-- Tested the complete set of RISC-V instructions (I-Type, S-Type, and R-Type) using Icarus Verilog (iverilog) on VS Code.
+- Tested the complete set of RISC-V instructions (I-Type, S-Type, and R-Type,B-Type) using Icarus Verilog (iverilog) on VS Code.
 - Visualized and analyzed results using GTK Wave and Modelsim, verifying the functionality of the processor.

 ## Tools and Technologies Used